apache/metron/metron-platform/metron-enrichment/Performance.md

 ## Benchmarks

+The following section describes a set of enrichments that will be used to benchmark the performance of the Enrichment topology.

 * [Geo IP Enrichment](#geo-ip-enrichment)
 * [HBase Enrichment](#hbase-enrichment)
 * [Stellar Enrichment](#stellar-enrichment)

 ### Geo IP Enrichment

 This benchmark measures the performance of executing a Geo IP enrichment.
 Given a valid IP address the enrichment will append detailed location information for that IP.
 The location information is sourced from an external Geo IP data source like [Maxmind](https://github.com/maxmind/GeoIP2-java).

 #### Configuration